Merced River: Course and watershed

-The headwaters of the Merced River are at 8017 ft at the foot of the Clark Range subrange of the Sierra Nevada, rising at the confluence of the Triple Peak Fork and Merced Peak Fork after they cascade down glacially polished slopes from the high country in the southeastern corner of Yosemite National Park.
-From its headwaters, the river flows north for a short distance and collects the Lyell Peak Fork.
-The course of the Merced then turns to the north west and flows through a steep walled canyon for 2.5 mi where the river receives the Red Peak Fork and then collects into Washburn Lake, 7612 ft above sea level.
+The headwaters of the Merced River lie at 8017 ft at the foot of the Clark Range, a subrange of the Sierra Nevada.
+The river rises at the confluence of the Triple Peak Fork and Merced Peak Fork after they cascade down glacially polished slopes from the high country in the eastern part of Yosemite National Park.
+From its headwaters, the main stem of the Merced River flows freely through a wilderness landscape of alpine peaks, glacially carved valleys, and high-elevation meadows.